TITLE 83: PUBLIC UTILITIES

 Witness test – For lab-certified equipment, verification (either by an on-site observation or review of documents) by the EDC that the interconnection installation evaluation required by IEEE Standard 1547 Section 5.3 and the commissioning test required by IEEE Standard 1547 Section 5.4 have been adequately performed.
 For interconnection equipment that has not been lab-certified, the witness test shall also include verification by the EDC of the on-site design tests required by IEEE Standard 1547 Section 5.1 and verification by the EDC of production tests required by IEEE Standard 1547 Section 5.2.
 All tests verified by the EDC are to be performed in accordance with the test procedures specified by IEEE Standard 1547.1.

 This attachment is to be completed by the interconnection customer and shall include the following:

-1. The construction schedule for the distributed generation facility.
+1. The construction schedule for the DER facility.

-2. A one-line diagram indicating the distributed generation facility, interconnection equipment, interconnection facilities, metering equipment, and distribution upgrades.
+2. A one-line diagram indicating the DER facility, interconnection equipment, interconnection facilities, metering equipment, and distribution upgrades.

 3. Component specifications for equipment identified in the one-line diagram.

 6. A three line diagram showing current potential circuits for protective relays.

 7. Relay tripping and control schematic diagram.

 Description, Costs and Time Required to Build and